 It’s the winter, and Porter is walking back east through fields and forests to avoid angry Missouri vigilantes.
-At the same time, there is a large meeting of Illinois citizens who are angry with the Mormons.
+At the same time, there is a large meeting of Illinois citizens who are angry with the Latter-day Saints.
 Joseph Smith and the rest of the Latter-day Saints got run out of Missouri, but they already have new enemies in Illinois.
 There is a political organization in the surrounding towns and counties that has cropped up, and they actually call themselves the “Anti-Mormons”.

-These Anti-Mormons have all the same issues with the Mormons that the Missourians had with the Mormons.
+These Anti-Mormons have all the same issues with the Latter-day Saints that the Missourians had with them.
 But, they have an added problem.
-They’re dealing with a large influx of Mormon immigrants from Great Britain who are converts to the Church.
+They’re dealing with a large influx of immigrants from Great Britain who are converts to the Church.

-Mormon Missionaries had been in Great Britain since 1837 teaching and baptizing people over there.
-The converts to this religion, however, did not begin immigrating to America, to join up with their fellow Mormons and live near Joseph Smith, their religion’s prophet, until 1840.
-That was about a year after the Mormons had been driven out of Missouri.
+Latter-day Saint Missionaries had been in Great Britain since 1837 teaching and baptizing people over there.
+The converts to the Church, however, did not begin immigrating to America, to join up with other like-minded converts and Joseph Smith, their religion’s prophet, until 1840.
+That was about a year after the Latter-day Saints had been driven out of Missouri.

 So, for the locals this is a problem.
 Nauvoo is the largest city in county, and in the state.
 It has 12,000 people living in it.
-Most of them Mormons.
+Most of them Latter-day Saints.
 And, about 5,000 of them are immigrants.
-It’s a culture change for people that lived in Missouri before the Mormons got there.
+It’s a culture change for people that lived in Missouri before the Latter-day Saints got there.
 They take jobs.
 They take land.
 They create voting blocs.

-The Anti-Mormon group is so “anti-The Church of Jesus Christ of Latter-day Saints”, that when they hold their town meetings and interested citizens show up who want to take a more moderate approach to kicking the Mormons out of Illinois, or who want to talk through things at a slow pace, they get shouted down.
+The “Anti-Mormon” group is so “anti-The Church of Jesus Christ of Latter-day Saints”, that when they hold their town meetings and interested citizens show up who want to take a more moderate approach to kicking the Latter-day Saints out of Illinois, or who want to talk through things at a slow pace, they get shouted down.
 They’re told, “When you saw the notice for this meeting in the newspaper – and saw that it was a meeting of the “anti-Mormons” what did you think we were going to talk about?
 We don’t have room for moderates here.
 You’re either completely on board with us, or you’re not with us at all.”

 And, at the December Carthage Convention there are two groups within the organization – there are the fire-eaters who just want Joseph Smith dead, and they want to do it themselves, right this instant.
 And, there are the more calculating men who want Joseph Smith dead, but they want someone else to do it, so they can keep their hands clean.
 They want the law to do it for them.

-The spokesman for the Anti-Mormons is a guy named Thomas Sharp.
-Thomas is the editor of his party’s Anti-Mormon newspaper that is published about 17 miles south of Nauvoo.
+The spokesman for the “Anti-Mormons” is a guy named Thomas Sharp.
+Thomas is the editor of his party’s “Anti-Mormon” newspaper that is published about 17 miles south of Nauvoo.
 The newspaper is called the Warsaw Signal.
-And, Thomas is one of the guys who wants the Mormons to be run-off, and Joseph Smith killed by the government.
+And, Thomas is one of the guys who wants the Latter-day Saints to be run-off, and Joseph Smith killed by the government.
 He doesn’t want his hands dirty.

 And, so Thomas starts writing letters to the Governor of Illinois, Governor Ford, trying to get the Governor to go into Nauvoo, and arrest Joseph Smith.

 And, the Governor is telling Thomas that he can’t do that.
 Illinois isn’t the frontier.
 They try to keep the rule of law, and to keep order more than their neighbors to the west.
-The Governor tells Thomas that he can only persecute the Mormons if a war breaks out, and even then, only if the Mormons happen to be the first aggressors.
+The Governor tells Thomas that he can only persecute the Latter-day Saints if a war breaks out, and even then, only if the Latter-day Saints happen to be the first aggressors.

 And, this is a great example of how Illinois is different from Missouri.
-In Missouri, when a war broke out, and the Mormons weren’t the first aggressors, they were still the ones that were punished.
+In Missouri, when a war broke out, and the Latter-day Saints weren’t the first aggressors, they were still the ones that were punished.

 So, things are done a bit differently in Illinois than they are in Missouri.
-The Anti-Mormons want to run-off the Mormons like their neighbors did in Missouri, but they can’t.
+The “Anti-Mormons” want to run-off their neighbors like they were in Missouri, but they can’t.